Sutter Creek Community Benefit Foundation – Heritage Days

 Sutter Creek is known as the “Jewel of the Motherlode” because of the rich veins of gold that were discovered there.
 During the Gold Rush, thousands flocked there to make their fortune.
 Over $160 million dollars in gold ($5 Billion by current standards) was extracted from this region between 1851 and 1942.

-Self-Guided Tours: Maps will be available at all venues….pick one up and start having fun at any location!
+Self-Guided Tours: Maps will be available at all venues, as well as our booth in front of the auditorium.
+Be sure to pick one up and start your tour!

-Gold Panning at Minnie Provis Park: The earliest gold seekers worked the local creek and stream bed with simple gold pans.
-To celebrate those endeavors, at Minnie Provis Park there will be gold panning demonstrations and everything you need to try your hand at panning to see just how it was done.
+Gold Panning at Knight Foundry: The earliest gold seekers worked the local creek and stream bed with simple gold pans.
+To celebrate those endeavors, at Knight Foundry there will be free gold panning demonstrations and, for a small fee, everything you need to try your hand at panning to see just how it was done.
 Then stroll through Miners’ Bend Park, at the south end of town, and learn the history of the mines.
 The early mines of this area are featured on the interpretive signs of the park.

 Stage Coach Rides and the Sutter Creek Visitor Center Museum: Stop by 71A Main Street and see the old photos and historic relics.
-Then catch a free ride on an authentic stage coach, provided by “Doc” Wiser, from 12 – 3pm on Saturday and Sunday.
+Then catch a free ride on an authentic stagecoach, provided by “Doc” Wiser, from 12 – 3pm on Sunday.

 Sutter Creek’s Original Fire Departments: Sutter Creek’s old firehouse at 18 Main Street is now a Fire Museum and will be open to visitors.
 Sutter Creek’s first fire truck is being recreated here in a 1930’s auto workshop, along with the Firemen’s Meeting Hall and other displays.
 Fire History Volunteers will also be on site at Sutter Creek’s first fire house on Spanish Street and at the fire bell tower on Main Street at City Hall.

-Sutter Creek Auditorium and City Hall: Located at 18 Main Street, this 89 year old building houses locally painted murals depicting Sutter Creek’s colorful history.
+Sutter Creek Auditorium and City Hall: Located at 18 Main Street, this 89-year-old building houses locally painted murals depicting Sutter Creek’s colorful history.
+We welcome you into the auditorium to watch as spinners, weavers, and quilters demonstrate their crafts of yesteryear.

 Historic Methodist Church: At 14 Main Street, this beautiful church has all the charm of yesteryear, a sight to behold.